qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 ## Install

-After starting the Docker setup via `docker-compose`, Gitea should be available using a favorite browser to finalize the installation.
+After starting the Docker setup via `docker-compose`, RIA Hub should be available using a favorite browser to finalize the installation.
 Visit http://server-ip:3000 and follow the installation wizard.
 If the database was started with the `docker-compose` setup as documented above, please note that `db` must be used as the database hostname.